unit-mesh/minions-data-prepare/README.md

 > different ways and thereby raise the confidence level in the output results.
 This is in contrast to other prompt based
 > CoT methods, where there is no check on the validity of the intermediate steps followed.
 Our technique improves over
 > state-of-the-art on the MultiArith dataset () evaluated using 175B parameter GPT-based LLM.

+## LICENSE

+This code is distributed under the MPL 2.0 license.
+See `LICENSE` in this directory.